TurboMojo/TurboMojo/README.md

 - 👋 Hi, I’m @TurboMojo
 - 👀 I’m interested in creating interesting new mechanics and concepts for game design.
 - 🌱 I’m currently learning Unity Editor extension programming, Unity ShaderGraph, DOTS, Blender shaders
-- 💞️ I’m looking to collaborate on Unity projects and plugins, Godot projects and plugins
+- 💞️ I’m looking to collaborate on games and plugins for Unity and Godot.
 - 📫 You can reach me at mr.jon.ward@gmail.com
 - 😄 Pronouns: He/Him/His